jakemeinershagen/frogger/README.md

 MVP:

-- The frog can move up, down, left, or right.
-Hop one tile on press
 - Make and animate the game obstacles.
 All obstacles and platforms will cross the screen horizontally.
 	- Obstacles will alternate direction for each lane.
 	- The road has cars.
 Each lane has a unique pattern of cars, and speeds vary between lanes.